jLouzado/patchcording.com/content/blog/2019-10-3-tdd-gimmick/index.md

 ## But won't I need to keep updating old tests if I write them before implementation?

-No, not really.
-Ideally once you write a test, it should be immutable as long as the requirement doesn't change.
+If you're following TDD correctly, this will not be a problem.
+Once you write a test, it should be [immutable to refactoring] i.e. it won't change as long as the API and the requirements haven't changed.

 If you find yourself doing TDD, and then going back over old-tests a lot then a couple of things might be going wrong: